MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

 1. Under *Cloud Security*, select **Regulatory compliance** in the portal menu.
-1. Select **Yes** for *Is the regulator compliance experience clear to you?*.
-1. Enter **Class** in the *Regulatory compliance feedback* blade. then **Submit**.

 1. Select **Managed compliance policies** on the toolbar.

 1. Select your subscription.

 1. Under *Policy settings*, select **Security policy** in the portal menu.

-1. Select **Yes** for *Is the regulator compliance experience clear to you?*.
-1. Review available initiatives available to enable for your environment.
+1. Review the "Industry & regulatory standards" available to you by default.

+1. Select **Add more standards** to review additional standards available.

-1. Select Microsoft Defender for Cloud to return to the main blade.
+1. Select Microsoft Defender for Cloud below the search box to return to the main blade.

 ### Task 2: Explore Security posture and recommendations

 In this task, you will review cloud security posture management.
 The Secure Score information can take 24 hours to recalculate.
 It is beneficial to do this task again in 24 hours.

 1. Under *Cloud Security*, select **Security posture** in the portal menu.

 1. The Secure score most likely will show *N/A* until the score is calculated.

 1. Under *General*, select **Recommendations** in the portal menu.

 1. Explore Recommendations provided (after 24 hours).

 ### Task 3: Mitigate security alerts